 Urban Studies Foundation Fellow

 I joined the department in May 2018 as an Urban Studies Foundation Postdoctoral Research Fellow.
-My research explores issues of urban inequality through ‘studying up’.
-It will focus on wealth and the wealthy in second-tier cities, the ways in which the social reproduction of wealth is gendered, and the relationship of wealthy elites to their local urban environment and themes of gender and class.
+My research focuses on geographies of wealth in Manchester and its surrounds, the relationship of wealthy residents to their local urban environment and themes of gender and class.

 In 2010, I graduated from the University of Sussex with a BA in Geography.
 I returned to the University of Sussex for an ESRC-funded MSc in Social Research Methods and a PhD in Human Geography, for which I received an Unconditional Pass.
 While carrying out my PhD, I spent 12 months as a visiting researcher in the Department of Geography at the University of Auckland, Aotearoa New Zealand and four months as an ESRC-OIV funded researcher at the Department of Geography, Queen’s University, Canada.